platformio/platformio-docs/projectconf/advanced_scripting.rst

 .. versionadded:: 4.4

-PlatformIO allows you yo declare unlimited number of the custom targets.
-There are a lot use cases for them:
+PlatformIO allows you to declare unlimited number of the custom targets.
+There are a lot of use cases for them:

 - Commands shortcut
 - Pre/Post processing based on a dependent source (other target, source file, etc.)